gustavodiasag/notebox/NOTES.md

 A common way of organizing shared functionalities that are used for many, or even all, HTTP requests in a web application is to set them up as **middleware**.
 In essence, it is defined by some self-contained code which independently acts on a request before or after the general application handlers.

+# Same-Origin Policy

+Mechanism that restricts how a document or script loaded by one origin[^1] can interact with a resource from another origin.

+[^1]: Defined by the *scheme*, *hostname* and *port* of the URL to access it.

 # Useful References

 - [semver](https://semver.org/)